Site Map

 Sometimes, the provider uses a Wood lamp.
 This is a handheld ultraviolet light that causes the areas of skin with less pigment to glow bright white.

-In some cases, a skin biopsy may be needed to rule out other causes of pigment loss.
-Your provider may also perform blood tests to check the levels of thyroid or other hormones, glucose level, and vitamin B12 to rule out other associated disorders.
+In some cases, a skin biopsy may be needed to check for other causes of pigment loss.
+Your provider may also perform blood tests to check the levels of thyroid or other hormones, glucose level, and vitamin B12 to check for other associated disorders.

 Treatment